In a changing online world, we must keep our devices safe. So, we need to protect the settings of our network equipment, like routers and switches.

 Step 5

-After copying the IOS image to the server, you can review the log output on the Router.
+After moving the IOS image to the server, quickly go to the router.
+Then, you can carefully check the logs made there.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!